YEAR 1

 THE PROGRAM PROVIDES FIRST NATIONS TALENT WITH AN IMMERSIVE EDUCATION EXPERIENCE OF THE MUSIC INDUSTRY, INCLUSION IN COLES RADIO AND CREATIVE CAREER OPPORTUNITIES.

-WE ARE THRILLED TO RENEW THE PATHWAY PROGRAM FOR ANOTHER 3 YEARS AND WILL CONTINUE TO PROVIDE EXCITING OPPORTUNITIES AND EXPERIENCES FOR OUR PARTICIPANTS OVER THE NEXT 12 MONTHS.
+WE ARE THRILLED TO CONTINUE TO PROVIDE EXCITING OPPORTUNITIES AND EXPERIENCES FOR OUR PARTICIPANTS OVER THE NEXT 12 MONTHS.

 ARTWORK BY CHRISTINE SLABB